rbrtsmith/BlockSlider/README.md

 ##Useage
 HTML markup - This example is using the Twitter Bootstrap grid, and for large screens displays 6 items with no sliding, smaller screens it displays 4 items, and 3 items on the smallest screens.
 You may use any grid system you like, or roll with your own.
+You are not restricted to use with `<div>` you can use any block-level elements that suit your purpose.
+You can also nest anything inside of the individual items.
 ```html
 <div id="Block-slider">
     <div class="js-block-slider__outer-wrapper">